HaozheLiu-ST/T-GATE/README.md

 ## 📄 Updates

-* Code will release soon.
+* Code will be released soon.

 * Technical Report will come soon.